 Chong Wen Ge Cafe

 Offering freshly baked croissants, Pantler does a rendition of the traditional French pastry that consistently wins us over.
-Beautifully crusted with buttery texture and a soft, fluffy consistency, Pantler’s croissants – priced at $3 – are definitely worth a try!
+Beautifully crusted with buttery texture and a soft, fluffy consistency, Pantler’s chou a la crème – priced from $4.90 – are definitely worth a try!

 Royz et Vous